Aeroflot Flight 498

-Aeroflot Flight 498 was a Soviet domestic passenger flight from Severomuysk to Ulan-Ude that crashed near Lake Baikal on 14 June 1981 en route to its planned stop at Nizhneangarsk Airport, Nizhneangarsk.
-All 44 passengers—including 13 children—and 4 crew members on board were killed, and the aircraft was destroyed.
+Aeroflot Flight 498 was a domestic passenger flight from Severomuysk to Baikal International Airport in Ulan-Ude, with a stopover at Nizhneangarsk Airport in Nizhneangarsk.
+On 14 June 1981, the Ilyushin Il-14 operating this route crashed near Lake Baikal en route to its planned stopover in Nizhneangarsk.
+All 44 passengers and 4 crew members on board were killed, and the aircraft was destroyed.
 It remains the deadliest crash involving an Ilyushin Il-14.

 Aircraft

 CCCP-41838 was an Ilyushin Il-14M manufactured on 1 January 1957, with 16,185 total air hours and 18,427 cycles.
 The aircraft was equipped with engines registered as B B 29471633 252073177.
 At the time of the crash it was being operated by the East Siberia Civil Aviation Directorate of Ulan-Ude under Aeroflot.